Isabelar07/auth-and-cine/README.md

 ## 🖋 Project description

-The project follows the NestJs monorepo standard and should be able to create a user and log in.
-In addition to creating, editing, updating and deleting movie posters for a cinema only if you are logged in.
+The project follows the NestJs monorepo standard and should be able to create a user and login.
+In addition to viewing, editing, creating and deleting movie posters for a cinema.
+You can only access the ```Movies``` api by logging into the ```Authentication``` api.

 ---